-Developing a tone of voice for your business may not be on the top of your to-do list, but it is extremely valuable when developing an overall content strategy and communications plan.
+Developing a tone of voice for your brand and business may not be on the top of your to-do list, but it is extremely valuable when developing an overall content strategy and communications plan.

 Because as we all know, creating effective content is not just about what you say, but how you say it.